top of page

 First off, there is no need to panic.

-As far as testing, it is crucial to discuss symptoms with your healthcare provider.
-If you are experiencing both respiratory and GI symptoms, your doctor will likely suggest taking a COVID test.
+Regarding testing, it is crucial to discuss symptoms with your healthcare provider.
+If you are experiencing respiratory and GI symptoms, your doctor will likely suggest taking a COVID test.

 Otherwise, hand-washing, maintaining strict hygiene, social distancing, and wearing a mask when you go out are the cornerstone elements of preventing the spread of COVID.